| Commonly

 find at department or hobby stores.

-If you are wanting to use a caricature for people to sign, I suggest
+If you are wanting a caricature for

-using a wide matte, and having the guests sign the matte so the
+using a wide matte and having the guests sign the matte so the

 (9)